TechnoTanuki/Python_BMP/docs/BitmapLibInternals_Doc.md

 def _usefn2regsv(ExistingBMPfile: str, NewBMPfile: str, x1: int, y1: int, x2: int, y2: int, func: Callable):
 ```

-Apply a function withno parameters to a
+Apply a function with no parameters to a
 rectangular area and save

     Args: